- 13 °C100 percent cloud cover

 Current local time:

-Aurora activity is expected to be moderate between 11 PM and 5 AM in Alta tonight.
+Aurora activity is expected to be high between 11 PM and 2 AM in Alta tonight.
 It does not get fully dark, so viewing conditions are poor even if aurora activity increases.
-Cloud cover around that time looks clear skies at 0% to 20%.
-You should have a decent chance of seeing the aurora if skies stay this clear.
+Cloud cover around that time looks mostly cloudy at 25% to 95%.
+You might see the aurora if the sky is not too cloudy at the right time.

-Aurora activity is expected to be moderate between 11 PM and 5 AM in Alta tonight.
+Aurora activity is expected to be high between 11 PM and 2 AM in Alta tonight.
 It does not get fully dark, so viewing conditions are poor even if aurora activity increases.
-Cloud cover around that time looks clear skies at 0% to 20%.
-You should have a decent chance of seeing the aurora if skies stay this clear.
+Cloud cover around that time looks mostly cloudy at 25% to 95%.
+You might see the aurora if the sky is not too cloudy at the right time.

 Aurora Forecast for Alta